smithse/TTGO-Wiki/Software-configuration.md

 ## Maxsonde (``maxsonde``)
 Number of entries in the "QRG" tab.
 Must be less than 100.
 Must be larger than 0 as well :-)

+## Screen config (1=OLED, 2=TFT, 3=TFT[port]).
+Selects the screen layout file to be used. (screens1.txt / screens2.txt / screens3.txt; you can also add additional files).

+In the standard version, screens1.txt is designed for the small OLED display, screens2.txt for the TFT display in landscape format, and screens3.txt for the TFT in portrait format.
+Note that this setting only selects the layout (which information is placed where on the display).
+The type of display and its orientation is defined in the hardware config.
+Make sure to select a screen file that fits to your hardware config!

+(Selecting a different config probably requires rebooting the TTGO.)

+## Display screens
+Defines which screens from the screen layout file should be used.
+On the left, all entries from the screens#.txt file are shown.
+Enter a list of numbers.
+The first number should be a "Scan" layout.
+After that, you can put a sequence of numbers corresponding to screens you can cycle through with a button.

 # Spectrum display parameters

 ## ShowSpectrum (s) (``spectrum``)